gilacost/gilacost/ventures/STRAVA_SUMMARY.md

 Unfortunately this does not work as the stats shown in the public profile are loaded after the DOM has been rendered by some :shit: jQuery or who knows :shrug:.
-This outcome drives me inevitably to my latest iteration and Final solution.
+This outcome drove me to my latest iteration and final solution.

 ## :cowboy_hat_face: Final solution

 1. Strava API
-   1.1 Refreshing oauth token
+   1.1 Refreshing the OAuth token
    1.2 Getting the activities
    1.3 EEX and rewriting the readme
 2. Automating the summary with GHA.